 StuyTown management was already in discussions with CHP vendors about installing small units in individual buildings, the traditional approach most building owners follow when considering this technology.
-Ecosystem proposed a fundamentally different design in its integrated design and construction project.
-Instead of individual units, a new centralized plant including two combined heat and power (CHP) units and three boilers would generate electricity for 42 addresses and heating for 12 addresses, reduce operating costs, and provide emergency power.
-Steam heating system optimization would also improve tenant comfort.
+Ecosystem proposed a fundamentally different design in its integrated engineering and construction project.
+Instead of individual units, two power plants including four combined heat and power (CHP) engines and eleven boilers will disconnect the property completely from costly district steam and generate the base electrical load for the entire campus.
+This will significantly reduce operating costs and provide emergency power.
+Steam heating system optimization will also improve tenant comfort.
 Project cost, annual savings, and incentives were guaranteed.

 Customized Performance Measures